If you grew up in New England, chances are you’re familiar with one of the area’s most beloved, simple treats: the Fluffernutter sandwich.

 Durkee-Mower continued to grow and added more offerings to its product line, including instant hot chocolate.
 It expanded into a new factory space in Lynn, Mass., in 1950, where Fluff got new packaging and was made with new machinery that kept the product ultra-pure.
 The company also began publishing recipes, which included Fluff, such as fudge and cheesecake.
 One of the firm’s greatest successes came when, in 1960, an advertising agency hired by the company came up with the name Fluffernutter.
 This particular type of sandwich had become popular years earlier, but now that it had a clever name, its popularity would prove everlasting.
 To this day, Durkee-Mower holds the trademark for the word “Fluffernutter.”

-As of this 2015 writing, Durkee-Mower continues to distribute Marshmallow Fluff and the product is a source of pride for local folks.
+As of 2021, Durkee-Mower continues to distribute Marshmallow Fluff and the product is a source of pride for local folks.
 In 2006, Somerville, Mass., held its first-ever Fluff festival, dubbed “What the Fluff,” and in 2014, lawmakers pushed a bill that would make the Fluffernutter the state’s official sandwich.